Join a group of like-minded travelers in our next scheduled tour in Federal Iraq + Kurdistan:

-The exchange offices in Erbil are street stalls with no security and the locals have huge bundles of money on the counter, without a window, without surveillance and in the middle of the street.
+The exchange offices in Erbil are street stalls with no security, where the locals have huge bundles of money on the counter, without a window, without surveillance and in the middle of the street.

-You can find a few money exchange stalls in the main bazaar (not the covered one), but there is a section where there are so many of them.
-Most stalls have Iraqi Dinars but I saw a few tables that had loads of Syrian notes with the fucking face of Bazar al-Assad printed on them.
+You can find a few money exchange stalls in the covered bazaar, but there is a specific market with plenty of them.
+Most stalls have Iraqi Dinars but I saw a few tables with loads of Syrian notes with Bazar al-Assad’s face printed on them.

 Not sure whether this may be considered graffiti or not but there are some peculiar murals on a few walls across the city.